Miv99/Space-Hell/README.md

 # Space-Hell
-Tt's my first project with libgdx so ignore the horrible organization.
+It's my first project with libgdx so ignore the horrible organization.